Back to Blog

 If you think FATCA might apply to you, consult an international tax expert who can help you keep up to date with the most current legal developments.

-How can I avoid FATCA?
+How can I avoid FATCA for my foreign accounts?

-If you are a US taxpayer with a foreign bank account in Portugal, you cannot avoid FATCA reporting requirements as it is part of US tax treaties.
+If you're a US taxpayer with a foreign bank account in Portugal, you cannot avoid FATCA reporting requirements.
+These requirements are under the protection of US tax treaties.
+However, you can ensure you comply with FATCA regulations by properly reporting your foreign accounts to the IRS.